-On a passing play that doesn’t involve a penalty, there are two ways to generate yards: through the air and after the catch.
+On a passing play that does not involve a penalty, there are two ways to generate yards: through the air and after the catch.
 Generating yards after the catch is conditional on the fact that the pass through the air was completed and the receiver of the pass can attempt to move their team further down the field.
-Over time, a quarterback’s average depth of target has become synonymous with a quarterback trying to be aggressive, while yards after the catch has become linked to a receiver’s ability to run well after the catch.
+Over time, a quarterback’s average depth of target has become synonymous with a quarterback trying to be aggressive while yards after the catch have become linked to a receiver’s ability to make plays in space.
 Recently, however, both of those links to their respective positions might be weaker than previously accepted.

 In the 2022 regular season, the three teams with the highest EPA per pass attempt were the Kansas City Chiefs, San Francisco 49ers, and Detroit Lions.
 Those three teams also had the highest yards after catch per dropback in the league.
-As mentioned earlier, defenses are changing the way they’re being played, and offenses are learning to take what is given to them.
+As mentioned earlier, defenses are changing the way they are being played, and offenses are learning to take what is given to them.
 This led those three high powered passing offenses to take advantage of high probability passes and getting yards after the catch.
-While air yards and yards per catch are negatively correlated, it’s clear those offenses are rising above the trend-line having a much higher YAC based on what we’d expect from their ADoT.
+While air yards and yards per catch are negatively correlated, it is clear those offenses are rising above the trend-line having a much higher YAC based on what we would expect from their ADoT.

 3rd and 9, Vikings are dropping out of double mug to trips bunch.
 Lions take the space given pic.twitter.com/Q3lT86PAMC